websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/auto-deploying-fragments.md

     unzip liferay-a2f8.zip
     ```

-1. Compress the Fragment project's Collection and its deployment descriptor into a ZIP file:
+1. Compress the Fragment project's Set and its deployment descriptor into a ZIP file:

     ```bash
     cd liferay-a2f8
     ```

     ```bash
-    zip -r  a2f8-fragments.zip a2f8-collection/ liferay-deploy-fragments.json
+    zip -r  a2f8-fragments.zip a2f8-set/ liferay-deploy-fragments.json
     ```

-1. Import the Fragments Collection to the descriptor-specified Site by copying the new `.zip` file to the auto-deploy folder in Liferay's Docker container:
+1. Import the Fragments Set to the descriptor-specified Site by copying the new `.zip` file to the auto-deploy folder in Liferay's Docker container:

     ```bash
     docker cp a2f8-fragments.zip $(docker ps -lq):/opt/liferay/deploy